 Demonstrations will be delivered at each stage, supported by documentation and open discussions.
 By the end of the year, students will hold a cohesive body of work showing a good development of ideas and have a good understanding of basic printmaking techniques.

-NB: BSA has a small shop on-site for purchasing extra print materials.
+NB: Most of the materials required for this course are supplied and included in your course fee.
+For further information consult the materials list below.
+BSA has a small shop on-site for purchasing extra print materials.